Wake-up Call: Campus Coffee

 - Placing students at the center of maintaining a community for scholars.

-The Wellness Center houses the finest equipment from Life Fitness.
+The Pride Recreation Center houses the finest equipment from Life Fitness.
 It includes cardio and strength training floors and two aerobics rooms.
 Experience the thrill of rock climbing on our 24-foot climbing wall, an architectural focal point of the Wellness Center.
 Climbers of all skill levels can challenge themselves, hone their skills, and keep in shape.

 Schwartz Athletic Center is home to our men’s and women’s basketball, women’s volleyball, men’s and women’s swimming, and men’s and women’s indoor track teams.
 Schwartz Center offers members of the Widener community access to a gymnasium, weight room, multi-purpose field house with a new resurfaced floor and a championship size eight-lane swimming pool.